gnosis/dx-examples-dev/README.md

 (`TODO`) This example shows how you can use the DutchX contracts, for example to get some information from the contract and to **participate in an auction as a buyer**.

-# Give some feedback and help us improve
+# Give some feedback and help us improve this docs
-If you folow the guide and you encounter any inconvenience, let us kwnow.
+If you follow the guide and you encounter any inconvenience, let us kwnow.

 Pull requests are welcomed, and any feedback can be given in the [DutchX Gitter Channel](https://gitter.im/gnosis/DutchX).